marsbroshok/mlops-labs/Lab-00-Environment-Setup/README.md

 The Kustomize overlays and patches are applied on top of the Kustomize configuration from the Kubeflow Pipelines github repo. https://github.com/kubeflow/pipelines/tree/master/manifests/kustomize/env/gcp

 The `kustomization.yaml` file in the `kfp/kustomize` folder refers to a specific release of KFP as a base.
-The labs in this repo were tested with the release of 0.1.35 of KFP and this is the base release for this installation.
+The labs in this repo were tested with the release 0.1.35 of KFP and this is the base release for this installation.

 The `gcp-configurations-patch.yaml` file contains patches that configure the KFP services to retrieve credentials from the secrets created in the previous steps and connection information to the Cloud SQL and the GCS bucket from the Kubernetes **ConfigMap** named `gcp-configs`.